timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 If all goes well, this command will do two things: 1) create a new skill in developer.amazon.com called ConnectedCar, and create a new Lambda function called ask-custom-ConnectedCar.

-3. Test invocation of the ConnectedCar skill
+3. Test invocation of the ConnectedCar skill<br>
 Open developer.amazon.com, navigate to the ConnectedCar skill, and test.
 Or, from the command line you can run the following:
 ```bash
 ask simulate --skill-id <skill-id> --text "open greeter" --locale "en-US"
 ```

-4. Change the invocation name of the skill to "Connected Car" From your Cloud9 interface, open models/en-US.json and change the interactionModel.languageModel.invocationName.
+4. Change the invocation name of the skill to "Connected Car"<br>
+From your Cloud9 interface, open models/en-US.json and change the interactionModel.languageModel.invocationName.
 Redeploy and test the skill with ```ask deploy``` and ```ask simulate```

-5. Update the Lambda function code and deploy again Our Lambda function requires the node-fetch library, so enter the ConnectedCar/lambda/custom directory and install it with ```npm install```
+5. Update the Lambda function code and deploy again<br>
+Our Lambda function requires the node-fetch library, so enter the ConnectedCar/lambda/custom directory and install it with ```npm install```
 You'll also need to update the Lambda function code.
 Replace the contents of AlexaSkill/ConnectedCar/lambda/custom/index.js with the program from AlexaSkill/ConnectedCarLambda.js

-6. Update the IAM role for the Alexa Lambda
+6. Update the IAM role for the Alexa Lambda<br>
 If you have named your Alexa skill "ConnectedCar," then you should have a Lambda function named ask-custom-ConnectedCar, and an
 IAM role called ask-lambda-ConnectedCar.
 Add the AmazonDynamoDBReadOnlyAccess policy to the ask-lambda-ConnectedCar role.

-7. Update the Lambda function with environment variables Browse to your AWS Console and open the Lambda servuce.
+7. Update the Lambda function with environment variables<br>
+Browse to your AWS Console and open the Lambda servuce.
 Open your ask-custom-ConnectedCar Lambda function.
 Create three environment variables:
 a. app_id
 b. app_code